chipperdrew/talkEdu/README.rst

 TODO:
 =============
 #) Add Learn More page
-#) Fix where the reply comment box appears
 #) Do something to prevent comment spam
-#) Emails cannot be reused
 #) Change the name outsider to ????
 #) Change views so only one chart is redrawn upon voting & no page reload
 #) TEDDY - Add logo/picture at top of tab